wccarleton/recmod/README.md

     along with posterior samples (MCMC chains) that can be used to help diagnose convergence problems.

-4. The MCMC should be run for much longer than it was in the demo above in order to obtain a good estimate for model’s posteriors.
-In practice, tens of thousands of iterations should be used at least.
+4. The MCMC should be run for much longer than it was in the demo above in order to obtain a good estimate for model's posteriors.
+In practice, hundreds of thousands of iterations may be needed, especially for large numbers of radiocarbon dates.

+5. At the moment, it is unclear whether the change in variables from $t$ calendar (calibrated) dates to $y$ counts requires a Jacobian adjustment.
+    This issue is currently being investigated and any suggestions would be most welcome.

 # References